tandasat/PgResarch/DisPG/NOTE.md

 #### The Attack Vector

-Although it may be still possbile to overcome these countermeasures, DisPG takes a different way on Windows 8.1; that is installing patches into some functions used by PatchGuard.
+Although it may be still possible to overcome these countermeasures, DisPG takes a different way on Windows 8.1; that is installing patches into some functions used by PatchGuard.
 Here is a list of these target functions:

 1. KiCommitThreadWait() and KiAttemptFastRemovePriQueue()
 1. KeDelayExecutionThread() and KeWaitForSingleObject()